diffix/pg_diffix/README.md

 level for the current user; can be changed by all users; defaults to maximum access level allowed.

 #### Noise settings

-`pg_diffix.salt` - Secret value that influences noise generation; needs to be set by the system administrator in the configuration file; can't be read by regular users.

 `pg_diffix.noise_layer_sd` - Standard deviation for each noise layer added to aggregates.
 Default value is 1.0.